AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 * It is recommended to create translation project at the end of an Adaptive Form authoring.

 * When new fields are added in an existing Adaptive Form:
-  * Re-create the dictionary and run the translation job again, in case of the machine translation.
+  * **In case of the machine translation**: Re-create the dictionary and run the translation job again, .
-  * Export the dictionary through `[localhost]/libs/cq/i18n/gui/translator.html`, update it and import it again, in case of human translation.
+  * **In case of human translation**: Export the dictionary through `[localhost]/libs/cq/i18n/gui/translator.html`, update it and import it again.